Chord lead sheet

 Use the chord leadsheet editor to:

-To move a chord symbol just select it and move it with the mouse.
+To copy a chord symbol just drag it while pressing the control key.

-In order to input a lead sheet from scratch, the easier way is to select the first bar, directly type in the chord symbols, press ENTER (it will automatically select the next bar), type in the chord symbols for the second bar, etc.
+In order to input a lead sheet from scratch, the easiest way is to select the first bar then directly type in the chord symbols (bar edit dialog automatically appears when first letter is typed), press ENTER when done (it automatically selects the next bar), type in the chord symbols for the second bar, etc.

 Use the popup menu (right-click on windows/Linux, ctrl-click on Mac) to see commands available for the current selection: bars, chord symbols or sections.